5 Signs Your Naples Business Website Is Quietly Hurting You

 Pull out your phone, turn off Wi-Fi, and load your website on mobile data.
 Count the seconds.

 Google's research shows that 53% of mobile users abandon a site that takes longer than three seconds to load.
-That number is not hypothetical — it represents real visitors, in Naples, who found your business through a search or a referral, clicked your link, and left before they saw anything.
+That number represents real visitors, in Naples, who found your business through a search or a referral, clicked your link, and left before they saw anything.

 Beyond user behavior, page speed is a direct Google ranking factor.
 Slow sites rank lower.
 Lower ranking means fewer visitors.
 Fewer visitors means fewer calls.